shakurocom/PullToRefresh/README.md

 - [Usage](#usage)
 - [License](#license)

-A `PullToRefresh` is a Swift library - is a custom control that you attach to any UIScrollView object, including table views and collection views. `PullToRefresh` has various configuration options.
+A `PullToRefresh` is a custom control that you attach to any UIScrollView object, including table views and collection views. `PullToRefresh` has various configuration options.

 `PullToRefresh` example with default options: